-This application has three types of reports.
+This application has five types of reports.

 - Express Reports This simplified report designer enables you to quickly build reports with basic layouts and calculations.
 For more information see Express Reports. - Standard Reports This type of report uses an intuitive grid to layout data and labels.
 Standard reports can provide more complex sections to group data and make specialized calculations.
-For more information see Report Designer. - Crosstabs Reports Crosstab reports utilize the Standard Report Designer but the report may expand both horizontally and vertically based on data.
-For more information see CrossTabs. - Dashboards An HTML canvas to combine and display reports, images, text and web pages.
-For more information see Dashboards.
+For more information see Report Designer. - CrossTab Reports CrossTab reports utilize the Standard Report Designer to create reports that may expand both horizontally and vertically based on data.
+For more information see CrossTabs. - Dashboards A canvas to combine and lay out reports, data visualizations, images, text and web pages.
+For more information see Dashboards. - Chained Reports This type of report compiles multiple reports into a single document.
+For more information see Chained Reports.